mihaildono/padawan-project/youngling/introduction.md

 3. Execute single expressions in console using `node` or press F12 in browser to open console.

 ## Array
-Arrays are unordered lists of primitive values.
-We use it when we want to bundle similar items into one place without specific order.
+An array is a special variable, which can hold values under a single name.
+You can access the values by referring to an index number.
 Array is denoted by the symbols `[]`

-Lottary example: [69, 31, 56, 76, 22] -> We want all the elements without
+Lottary example: [69, 31, 56, 76, 22]
-specific order

 To take element of an array: <arrayName>[<number>]
 ```js